CityScope/CS_Proxymix/README.md

 # Installation
-  - Clone this repository (clicking on the green Clone or Download button on this page)
-  - Optional to manage your remo install GitHUb Desktop (https://desktop.github.com/)
+  - Clone this repository (clicking on the green Clone or Download button on this page -  to manage your repo you can also install GitHUb Desktop (https://desktop.github.com/) on your computer)
   - Download GAMA (compatible with GAMA 1.8) [here](https://gama-platform.github.io/download)
   - Run GAMA
   - Choose a new Workspace (this is a temporay folder used for computation)